 When out of town, unplug the opener mechanism inside the garage.
 Put a hasped lock with padlock on the inside of the door at the top, or C-clamps on the sidetracks.

 If you have a manual garage door, add a padlock on the inside.

 If there is a separate door from the yard to the garage, use a solid-core door with deadbolts.

 The door from the garage to the house should also be a strong, secure door.
 Keep it locked.

+WINDOWS

-WINDOWS Wrought-iron security bars can discourage burglars.
+Wrought-iron security bars can discourage burglars.
 They must conform to the state building code in having one releasable unit per bedroom for fire exit.
 Teach your kids how to use them.

 If purchasing new windows.
 Sliders should have two locks and should fit tight in their tracks (no wobble).

-Don't leave windows open when gone
+Don't leave windows open when gone.

 Don't hide house keys in obvious places Ex: near the door, doormat or flower pot.

+doors.
-Lock gates to back yard

-with a chain or cable and
+Lock gates to back yard with a chain or cable and good quality padlocks.

-Some lock companies sell

-include changing locks and

-fortifying entrances.
-Call

-them for details.